Course - Innovation Management and Intellectual property rights - AI521112

 Further on evaluation

 Portfolio assessment counts for 100% of the grade in the course.
-The elements of the portfolio are three mandatory assignments.
+The elements of the portfolio are two mandatory assignments.
 The portfolio is to be handed in via Inspera at a specified date which will be announced later in the semester.
 There will be no resit exam in this course.
 All elements of the portfolio must be retaken on the next ordinary exam.

 Specific conditions